Autodesk Administrators | Subscription Plans | User Licensing Authorisation

 You will receive in-product messages throughout the 30 days indicating how many more days you can remain offline.
 In the final three days, a different message displays when you start the software.
 This is a warning that you have less than three days left to connect to the Internet or the product will stop working.

-Named user licensing relies on Autodesk’s identity and licensing services to provide users access to their software.
+Named user licencing relies on Autodesk’s identity and licencing services to provide users access to their software.
 We are committed to limiting customer impacts from service interruption or performance by maintaining high availability (US site).

 What happens if I can't reach the identity service due to an Autodesk technical issue?